duniter/duniter-python-api/README.md

 ## Development
 * When writing docstrings, use the reStructuredText format recommended by https://www.python.org/dev/peps/pep-0287/#docstring-significant-features
-* Use make commands to check the code and the format it correct.
+* Use make commands to check the code and the format.

 Black, the formatting tool, requires Python 3.6 or higher.